Actifio/powershell/README.md

 powershell
 $host.version
  ```
 If you are downlevel, installing the Windows Management Framework 3.0 (https://www.microsoft.com/en-us/download/details.aspx?id=34595) will upgrade your PowerShell software to version 3.0.
+You should consider upgrading to 5.1 (https://www.microsoft.com/en-us/download/details.aspx?id=54616)

 To find out the current version of .NET Framework, enter the following in PowerShell:
 ```